torrentails/StS-Bottle-in-a-Bottle/planned.md

 All Damage hits and Block gains are queued instead of applying immediately.
 Whenever your energy hits 0, release all queued Damage and Block.
 Synergy - Icecream:
     If you have no [E] at the end of your turn, gain [E] at the start of your next turn.

-### Inverted Bottle (Uncommon)

-On pickup, chose a card.
-At the start of battle, put the chosen card into your discard pile.

 ### Display Bottle (Rare)